ib-rim/blackjack/README.md

 # Blackjack

 Simple one-player game of Blackjack.
-The goal is to get as close to 21 as possible without going over.
+The goal is to get the value of your hand as close to 21 as possible without going over.

-If the value of your hand goes over 21, you are bust and you lose.
+If the value goes over 21, you are bust and you lose.

 ### Card Values